On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Axionlike particles

 \section{Axionlike particles}

-If additional couplings of the field $a(x)$ with the SM are present, the expressions for the parameters \eqref{Eq:shift_mpi2} and \eqref{eq:deltaN}-\eqref{eq:deltae} change.
+If additional couplings of the field $a(t,x)$ with the SM are present, the expressions for the parameters \eqref{Eq:shift_mpi2} and \eqref{eq:deltaN}-\eqref{eq:deltae} change.
 In particular, couplings to up and down quarks enter the expression for $\delta_\pi$, such that~\cite{longpaper}

 where $\tau_a=m_a^2/m_\pi^2$, $\hat m=m_u+m_d$ and $\Delta_m= m_d-m_u$ measures the isospin breaking.
 Note that all terms in \eqref{eq:deltagen} proportional to the quark masses are suppressed by the mass of the axionlike particle.
-In the absence of the coupling to $SU(3)_C$ the value of $\delta_\pi$ is still strictly negative, whereas the interference term can have either sign but is always subleading.
-The claim we make in this paper also applies for axionlike particles interacting with quarks.
+In the absence of the coupling to gluons the value of $\delta_\pi$ is still strictly negative, whereas the interference term can have either sign but is always subleading, such that couplings to quarks do not change our conclusions.
 One can ask whether there are potential interactions with SM particles that enter \eqref{eq:deltaN}-\eqref{eq:deltae} as contributions not proportional to $\delta_\pi$.
 In fact, a potential ALP-coupling to electrons can induce a contribution to $\delta_e$ which is independent of $\delta_\pi$.
-However, the shift-symmetry of the ALP again leads to a heavily suppressed quadratic interaction.
-Similarly, an ALP coupling to photons independent of $c_{GG}$ could potentially generate a contribution to $\delta_\alpha$ with a different sign, but suppressed with another factor of $\alpha$ with respect to \eqref{eq:deltaalpha}.
+However, the shift-symmetry of the ALP leads to a heavily suppressed quadratic interaction.